dineshchhantyal/3d-cnn-classification/model/README.md

     **Run training on HPC (SLURM):**

     ```bash
-    sbatch sbatch.sh
+    sbatch slurm_train.sh
     ```

-    - This will submit the training job to the cluster using the configuration in `sbatch.sh`.
+    - This will submit the training job to the cluster using the configuration in `slurm_train.sh`.
     - Always activate your Python environment before running training or prediction jobs.

     ```bash
     source ~/venvs/jupyter-gpu/bin/activate
     ```

+    The default output directory for training results is `training_outputs/`.
+You can change this in `config.py`.

 ## Model Prediction